aoustry/FDFDRadiowaveSimulator/README.md

 # FDFDRadiowaveSimulator
 Finite-difference frequency domain radiowave simulator - based on Helmholtz equation

-Developped in the setting of the ODEWINE project sponsored by Cisco Research Foundation
+Developed as part of the ODEWINE project sponsored by the Cisco Research Foundation

 Laboratoire d'Informatique de Polytechnique (LIX)